-\begin{de} The {\em genus function at infinity} for a smooth 4-manifold $X$ is the function $G_\infty\co\Hinf(X)\to \Z^{\ge 0}\cup\{\infty\}$ for which $G_\infty(\alpha)$ is the limit of the nondecreasing sequence of minimal genera $G(\alpha_i)$ in $X-K_i$. \end{de}
+\begin{de} The {\em genus function at infinity} for a smooth 4--manifold $X$ is the function $G_\infty\co\Hinf(X)\to \Z^{\ge 0}\cup\{\infty\}$ for which $G_\infty(\alpha)$ is the limit of the nondecreasing sequence of minimal genera $G(\alpha_i)$ in $X-K_i$. \end{de}

 That is, each $\alpha\in\Hinf(X)$ is represented by a sequence of homologous oriented surfaces avoiding successively larger compact subsets of $X$, and $G_\infty(\alpha)$ is the minimal possible limit of genera of such a sequence.
 This is clearly independent of the choice of exhaustion.
-We can now talk about the {\em genus-rank function at infinity} and {\em genus filtration at infinity} by analogy with Definition~\ref{genus filtration}, or discuss these for a single end.
+We can now talk about the {\em genus--rank function at infinity} and {\em genus filtration at infinity} by analogy with Definition~\ref{genus filtration}, or discuss these for a single end.
 Unlike $G$, the function $G_\infty$ is subadditive, since we can add classes using disjoint representative surfaces.
 In particular, the classes with finite $G_\infty$ form a subgroup.

-\begin{Remarks} (a) Our naive end-homology ${\rm H}^\leftarrow_k(X)$ is a quotient of the usual end-homology ${\rm H}^e_k(X)$, with kernel given by the derived limit $\lim^1_\leftarrow {\rm H}_{k+1}(X-\int K_i)$ (Proposition~2.6 of \cite{L}; see that reference or \cite{HR} for further details.)
-This kernel may be nontrivial.
-For example, suppose $X$ is any infinite connected sum of copies of $S^3\times S^1$, so $\Hinf(X)=0$.
-There is an open manifold analog of the long exact homology sequence of a compact pair $(Y,\partial Y)$, that in this case implies ${\rm H}^e_2(X)$ is given by the 3-homology on (possibly infinite) locally finite chains, modulo ${\rm H}_3(X)$.
-This is an uncountable group (the quotient of an uncountable group by a countable one).
-Embedded surfaces seem to have no relevance to this example.